Today is North American Eagle Day!

 The relatively high number of Bald Eagles is an accomplishment that shows how important wildlife conservation is.
 To maintain these healthy numbers, all of us can do our part in celebrating and conserving Bald Eagles.

 If you see wildlife in distress, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
+Please contact our Support Centre for assistance.

 Help American Eagle Populations Thrive!